Toucherism

 - Exhibitionistic Disorder48/100Exhibitionistic Disorder · Acts & ActivitiesA paraphilic disorder defined by recurrent, intense arousal from exposing one's genitals to unsuspecting, non-consenting people, either acted upon or causing marked distress or impairment.
 It involves a victim and is unlawful in most jurisdictions.48

-- Coercion Paraphilia16/100Biastophilia · Clinical ParaphiliasBiastophilia is a clinically described paraphilia in which sexual arousal is specifically tied to a partner's non-consent, fear, or resistance.
-Acting on it constitutes sexual assault; it is treated here strictly as a clinical category.16
+- Coercion Paraphilia16/100Biastophilia · Clinical ParaphiliasBiastophilia is a clinically described paraphilia in which sexual arousal depends on a partner's genuine non-consent, fear, or resistance.
+Acting on it is sexual assault; the category is documented here strictly clinically, with no consensual form.16

 - Gerontophilia28/100Gerontophilia · Clinical ParaphiliasGerontophilia is a marked, preferential sexual attraction by a younger adult toward elderly partners.
 Between competent, consenting adults it is lawful and is treated clinically as an age-focused variation rather than an inherently harmful disorder.28